-This fermented plum sauce is a based on the popular Chinese condiment.
-The fermentation improves the depth of flavour and adds a probiotic kick to this sweet and savoury sauce.
+This fermented plum sauce is based on the popular Chinese condiment.
+Fermentation is not only a super easy, no-cook way to make plum sauce, it also improves the depth of flavor to this sweet and sour sauce.

 Fermented Plum Sauce

-This Asian-inspired fermented plum sauce is spicy, savoury and sweet.
-It has so much more going for it than the store-bought alternative.
-It is perfect for dipping spring rolls and salad rolls.
+This Asian-inspired fermented plum sauce is sweet, sour, and mildly spiced.
+It has so much more flavor than its store-bought alternative.
+Perfect for dipping spring rolls and salad rolls.
 Serve it with rice or add it to a stirfry.

 - Prep Time: 10 minutes